indreshchander/indreshchander/README.md

-Hi, I am Indresh Chander Nirala with 12+ years of experience in C and C++ backends.
+Hi, I am Indresh Chander Nirala with 14+ years of experience in C/C++ and python.

 - I am interested in learning and working on new technologies.